Low-Code AI Agents: Which Platform Is Best for Real Use Cases?

 The low-code AI agent landscape is diverse.
 Solutions range from enterprise-grade platforms to open-source frameworks and developer-focused automation tools.
 Choosing the right platform depends on your team’s technical expertise, integration needs, and project goals.

-Broadly, these platforms can be categorized into three groups: enterprise-ready platforms, open-source and visual builders, and developer-driven automation platforms.
+Broadly, these platforms can be categorized into three groups: open-source and visual builders, enterprise-ready platforms, and developer-driven automation platforms.

 Enterprise-Ready Platforms: Vellum AI, Vertex AI Agent Builder, Microsoft Copilot Studio